Our History & Structure

 MCRC also provides Restorative Dialogue services to Howard County citizens through referrals from the Howard County Police Department, the Howard County State Attorney's Office, and the Department of Juvenile Services.
 MCRC provides support and guidance to Howard County schools seeking to infuse Restorative Philosophy into their school community.

 MCRC is a representative of the Circle of Restorative Initiatives for Maryland (CRI), as an active and founding member.
 CRI is the sponsor of four bi-annual, statewide restorative justice conferences.
 For more information about CRI, visit www.CRIMaryland.org.

 MCRC is a unit of HCC's Office of Academic Affairs.
 The MCRC Director is supervised by the Vice President of Academic Affairs, Ron Roberson.
 The MCRC Director is part of the Social Science/Education Division in her role as manager of HCC's AA Degree for Conflict Resolution.
 MCRC's Director is also advised by an Advisory Board representing the community, HCC, and other appropriate organizations and agencies.

-MCRC is currently staffed by one part-time Director, Kathy Rockefeller, one part-time Program Coordinator, Dennis Gilbert, and one part-time Training Coordinator/Case Manager, Maria Harrison.
+MCRC is currently staffed by one full-time Director, Kathy Rockefeller, and one part-time Program Coordinator, Stephanie Klein.
 One hundred fifty trained volunteers provide mediation and restorative dialogue services for the Center.